AliShareei/smarty-twig-benchmark/README.md

-# An up-to-date Smarty versus Twig benchmark
+# An up-to-date Smarty V3 versus Twig V3  benchmark [10 February 2021]

 An *opinionated* comparison benchmark of the latest versions of Smarty v3 and Twig v3.